Preparing for Your Visit

 Ottawa, ON K1Y 4W7

-The Prevention & Wellness Centre houses many electronic and printed resources that you can borrow or purchase.
+The Prevention and Wellness Centre houses many electronic and printed resources that you can borrow or purchase.
 Some publications are free of charge.
 Computers are available so that you may do an electronic search of your heart problem.
 The Prevention & Wellness Centre is located on the second floor of the Heart Institute, just a short distance away from the Ambulatory Care Centre.

 After you have seen your cardiologist and before leaving the Heart Institute, you should make sure that you have scheduled your appointments for testing and a follow-up visit.
 We can schedule appointments up to two years in advance.